 This report documents the results of an archival study and archaeological assessment completed for the US 6219 Section 050 Transportation Improvement Project in Somerset County, Pennsylvania and Garrett County, Maryland (Appendix 1, Figure 1).
 The proposed project entails the construction of an 8-mile, four-lane limited access facility from the southern terminus of the Meyersdale Bypass in Pennsylvania to the newly constructed portion of US 219 in Maryland.
-This report focuses on the 2-mile project corridor in Maryland; a similar study of archaeological sensitivity within the portion of the study area in Pennsylvania has been documented separately by The Markosky Engineering Group, Inc. The project (Federal Project #X097-166) is a collaboration between the Maryland State Highway Administration (MSHA), the Pennsylvania (FHWA).
+This report focuses on the 2-mile project corridor in Maryland; a similar study of archaeological sensitivity within the portion of the study area in Pennsylvania has been documented separately by The Markosky Engineering Group, Inc. The project (Federal Project #X097-166) is a collaboration between the Maryland State Highway Administration (MSHA), the Pennsylvania Department of Transportation (PennDOT), and the Federal Highway Administration (FHWA).